chrischen/current.js/README.md

 ### EventsList Filters (views)
 - [ ] Viewer's confirmed events list
+- [ ] Viewer's joinable events (includes unlisted events for which the viewer is a member of the event's group)
 - [ ] Events by activity name
 - [x] Events by Location
 - [ ] Events by train line